abacusmodeling/abacus-develop/docs/quick_start/easy_install.md

 If environment variable `MKLROOT` exists, `cmake` will take MKL as a preference, i.e. not using `LAPACK` and `ScaLAPACK`.
 To disable MKL, unset environment variable `MKLROOT`, or pass `-DMKLROOT=OFF` to `cmake`.

-If you do not prepare SCALAPACK, ELPA or CEREAL and only want to do PW calculations, LCAO can be turned off with:
+If SCALAPACK, ELPA or CEREAL is absent and only require plane-wave calculations, the feature of calculating LCAO basis can be turned off with:

 ```bash
 cmake -B build -DENABLE_LCAO=OFF